Jonathan2251/lbd/source/othertype.rst

 Array and struct support
 -------------------------

-LLVM uses getelementptr to represent the array and struct type in C.
+LLVM uses getelementptr to represent array and struct types in C.
-Please reference here [#]_.
+For details, refer to [#]_.

-For ch7_1_globalstructoffset.cpp, the llvm IR as follows,
+For ch7_1_globalstructoffset.cpp, the LLVM IR is as follows:

 .. rubric:: lbdex/input/ch7_1_globalstructoffset.cpp
 .. literalinclude:: ../lbdex/input/ch7_1_globalstructoffset.cpp